mongodb/docs-realm/examples/dotnet/README.md

 5. In Visual Studio, expand ``dotnet``, expand ``Examples``, and then right-click on Dependencies.

    a.
-Click "Manqage Nuget Packages".
+Click "Manage Nuget Packages".

    b.
-In the upper left corner is a drop-down that probably says "All Sources".
+In the upper left corner is a drop-down that probably says "All Sources" or "nuget.org".
       In that dropdown, select "Configure Sources".

    c.
 Click the Add button (lower right).